 From the Illustration Editor navigation bar, under Plots, select Plot type>Histogram, and toggle the Overlay button to the on position.
 A histogram overlay figure is automatically generated using the default Layout settings.

 Make sure to select the appropriate variables for your histogram overlay in the Layouts window.
 The default histogram overlay Layout for a new illustration has Conditions in the Overlaid dimension, Populations in the columns position, and Channels set to the Table 1 dimension.
 In the event that you need to change the parameters of your overlaid dimensions, click in the Conditions box to switch the Overlaid variable to Populations, Channels, or another Sample tag.
 You can also click and drag the overlaid position variable to the rows, columns, or tables position by mousing over the 12 dots (grip) in each variables bubble, clicking and then dragging the bubble to the appropriate position.

-The plot statistics area is active on the side bar under the illustration tab.
+The plot statistics area is located below the illustration window.
 In the plot statistics area, you can select to color your overlay using a particular statistic or normalize against an "Unstimulated" or control sample.
 The histogram overlay is automatically re-populated by selecting the box for the statistic or normalization method that you want to use to create your overlay.

 Overlaid histograms have the same styling options as non-overlaid and also gain a few unique parameters.
 For each histogram in an overlay, the precise vertical spacing can be defined and the presence or absence of a baseline can be toggled.
-Additionally, a "Statistic" option is added as a way to fill each histogram in an overlay.
-The fill color for this option is based on the statistic value calculation defined in the "fill" dropdown menu.
+Additionally, a Statistic option is added as a way to fill each histogram in an overlay.
+The histograms are filled based on the statistic value calculation defined in the Fill color box.